rolandshoemaker/luther/README.md

 ### Changing your password

-To change your password all you need to do it a simple POST request to `https://dnsd.co/api/v1/edit_user` with your new password.
+To change your password all you need to do it a simple PUT request to `https://dnsd.co/api/v1/user` with your new password.
 Since you need an account to do this you can use `curl -u username:password` to identify yourself to the service.

-    # curl -u guy@gmail.com:password 'https://dnsd.co/api/v1/edit_user' -i -X POST -H 'Content-type: application/json' -d '{"new_password":"betterpassword"}'
+    # curl -u guy@gmail.com:password 'https://dnsd.co/api/v1/user' -i -X PUT -H 'Content-type: application/json' -d '{"new_password":"betterpassword"}'

     -- or --

-    # curl -u guy@gmail.com:password 'https://dnsd.co/api/v1/edit_user?new_password=betterpassword' -i -X POST
+    # curl -u guy@gmail.com:password 'https://dnsd.co/api/v1/user?new_password=betterpassword' -i -X PUT

     HTTP/1.0 200 OK
     Content-Type: application/json